jesusrmoreno/lipstick/Readme.md

 # Lipstick
-:iu A simple app to make your git commit messages more expressive
+:ui A simple app to make your git commit messages more expressive